dinith95/CodingBook/devops/kubernates/kubernates.md

 - to check the application is running healthy
 - eg : http get request to an endpoint in application , if request dosent return success the container will be restarted .

+# Admission controllers
+- intercept the request  *after the authorization* but before the *creation of the request*.
+- only works with the **create / delete / modify** objects
+- to find **enabled admission controllers**  , check `--enable-admission-plugins` in the pod `kube-apiserver-controlplane`

+## Add / Remoe Admission controller plugins

+- go to the location `/etc/kubernetes/manifests` and edit file `kube-apiserver.yaml`
+- **enabel** a plugin - add to the attribute `--enable-admission-plugins`
+- **disable** a plugin - add to the attribute `--disable-admission-plugins`

+## Admission controller types
+  - **validating** - validate existing controller request and accept / reject request
+  - eg : `NamespaceExists` - check if the namesapce exists and accept / reject request based on that

+  - **mutating**  - change the exisitng controller request
+  - eg : `AlwaysPullImages` mutates the **image pull policy**

 # Pods